BV-BRC/BV-BRC-Docs/docroot/news/2024/2024-11-25-anl-workshop.rst

 .. image:: ../images/2023/bv-brc-jun-workshop-anl.jpg
    :width: 500
-   :alt: BV-BRC June Workshop at Argonne National Laboratory
+   :alt: BV-BRC February Workshop at Argonne National Laboratory

 The BV-BRC (Bacterial and Viral Bioinformatics Resource Center) team will be offering a **Bioinformatics Workshop on February 24-28, 2025, at Argonne National Laboratory** in the suburbs of Chicago, IL.
 The workshop will show researchers how to analyze and explore **bacterial and viral pathogen data** using the BV-BRC website, focusing on bacterial, and viral examples and workflows.